 Goal of the Summer Research Program

 The goal of the Veterinary Scholars Summer Research Program is to increase the number of veterinarians involved in biomedical and clinical research.
-The program provides an opportunity for veterinary students and undergraduate students interested in veterinary medicine to explore non-practice careers by engaging in a mentored research project and through informal and formal interactions with scientists.
-Veterinary students also will travel to the Merial NIH National Veterinary Scholars Symposium.
+The program provides an opportunity for veterinary and undergraduate students interested in veterinary medicine to explore non-practice careers by engaging in a mentored research project through informal and formal interactions with scientists.
+Veterinary students will also travel to the Merial NIH National Veterinary Scholars Symposium.
 It is anticipated that the positive experiences during the summer program will inspire students to pursue rewarding careers in veterinary and biomedical research.

 - Explore careers in clinical, diagnostic, and basic biomedical research.

 - Work with a faculty mentor to design and conduct a summer research project.